 The Savings Banks of the Savings Banks Group

-The Savings Banks Group comprises 23 Savings Banks.
+The Savings Banks Group comprises local and independent Savings Banks.
 The Savings Banks focus on low-risk retail banking, particularly services related to daily business, saving and investments, and lending services.
 The product and service range covers all the main banking services for both private and business customers.
 They are complemented by other financial sector services and products provided together with partners.

 In the Greater Helsinki area, a corresponding retail bank operation is carried out by Nooa Säästöpankki Oy owned by the Savings Banks.